xbze3/axis-core/README.md

 The `OrderBook` records trades into a shared `TradeHistory` object whenever a match occurs.
 This allows executed trades to be displayed separately from the current resting order book.

-This separation keeps the design clear:
+The main pieces are separated like this:

 - `Order` represents a request to buy or sell.
 - `OrderBook` stores active resting orders and performs matching.
+- `OrderLocation` tracks where resting orders live inside the book.
 - `Trade` represents one executed match.
 - `TradeHistory` stores and displays all executed trades.

 ### Command-Line Interface

-The project includes an interactive command-line interface in `main.cpp`.
+The project includes a small command-line interface in `main.cpp`.

 The interface allows a user to: